vojay-dev/vojay-dev.github.io/_posts/2024-02-28-airflow-venv.md

 When it comes to the database and executor, Airflow is very flexible.
 The `SequentialExecutor` for instance can be used for local development and runs one task at a time, while the `CeleryExecutor` or `KubernetesExecutor` allows for parallel execution on a cluster of worker nodes.

-While typically MySQL or Postgres are used as a database, Airflow also supports [SQLite](https://www.sqlite.org/) as an embedded database, which makes it possible to run a leightweight setup on your local machine.
+While typically MySQL or Postgres are used as a database, Airflow also supports [SQLite](https://www.sqlite.org/) as an embedded database, which makes it possible to run a lightweight setup on your local machine.

 The following article describes how to run Airflow locally as well as creating a minimal DAG using the TaskFlow API.
 It uses the following versions: